Introduction -

 Hemoglobins are common here, variously in cells or directly in blood, and give bright red colours to some worms.
 There are also some families with chlorocruorins, which have a variant of heme missing a carbon atom and are green when dilute, as well as a few with respiratory hemerythrins where iron ions are attached directly to the protein itself.

-Related tetrapyrroles are also accumulated sometimes, with biliverdin conjugates in some green nereidids and protoporphyrin among light averse earthworms.
-In the green echiurids Bonellia the larger females are coloured by bonellin, a sex-determining pheromone that induces new larvae settling on them to instead become small dependent males.
+Related tetrapyrroles are also accumulated sometimes, for instance biliverdin conjugates in some green nereidids.
+In the echiurids Bonellia the larger females are coloured green by bonellin, a sex-determining pheromone that induces new larvae settling on them to instead become small dependent males.

 Molluscs share a general body plan with a thickened dorsal mantle, which folds over a cavity around the anus and gills and often forms a calcareous shell, and muscular foot.
 The organs are concentrated as a visceral mass with an open circulatory system or hemocoel.
 Most also have a unique toothed radula adapted for various types of feeding.